- Allows the producers of the show to broaden the appeal of the show by giving more viewers protagonists they can identify with.

 - The Simpsons episode "A Streetcar Named Marge" mentions "Token black panelist, Drederick Tatum!"

-- Subverted in ˇMucha Lucha!, where the whole main trio is non-Caucasian.
+- Subverted in ˇMucha Lucha!, where the whole main trio is non-white.
 Rikochet is somewhat dark-skinned, and Buena Girl and Flea's skin looks sort of Indian.
 However, many secondary characters are white.
 The show is set in Mexico (or at least a Mexican-American community), where everyone is perceived to be "foreign" and "exotic" in some way.

 - Phineas and Ferb: